 Mark Roberge, Managing Director of Stage 2 Capital, knows a thing or two about creating an effective sales process.

-The author of the best-selling book Sales Acceleration Formula has devoted much of his career to helping early-stage companies scale their revenue, customer base, and salesforce at a rapid clip.
+The author of the best-selling book Sales Acceleration Formula, Mark Roberge has devoted much of his career to helping early-stage companies scale their revenue, customer base, and salesforce at a rapid clip.
 He also teaches the next generation of sales professionals about the art of customer centricity and its impact on business growth.

 He believes the single biggest issue hindering many marketing agencies from realizing their true potential is not what they sell, but how they sell.